LogtalkDotOrg/logtalk3/library/timeout/NOTES.md

-Two tests are currently skipped when using the SWI-Prolog backend as they cannot be interrupted and generate the expected timeout exceptions due to tests being run from an `initialization/1` directive goal that, in the SWI-Prolog, implementation of this directive, ignores signals.
+Two tests are currently skipped when using the SWI-Prolog backend as they cannot be interrupted and generate the expected timeout exceptions due to tests being run from an `initialization/1` directive goal that, in the SWI-Prolog implementation of this directive, ignores signals.
 The test goals do generate the expected timeout exception when not called from an `initialization/1` directive.